aps2002/PhiladelphiaPhillies/README.md

 - Filters corrupted or malformed values
 - Finds and displayes top 125 players
 - Calculates the average salary of the top 125 players
-- Generates a histogram to show the distribution of salaries
+- Generates a histogram to show the distribution of salaries, **note histogram only works on computer**
 - When running online, re-running the software is as easy as a click of the button
 - Tested through unit tests